zenonby/yasw/README.md

 # Yet Another SQLite Wrapper
 ## Overview
 Basic wrapper for libsqlite3.
 Not thread-safe, not for concurent execution.
 Synchronization must be guaranteed by a calling code.
-Only single statements can be prepared/executed at once.
+Only single statement can be prepared/executed at once.

 ## Basic usage
 ```